 - Identification of applicable provisions and legalities

-- Insertion of Relevant clauses within the legal document counting on the character of Trust
+- Insertion of Relevant clauses within the legal document counting on the character of the Trust

 - Availing of necessary authorization from Sub-Registrar